axelpina/portainer-traefik-letsencrypt/README.md

 To upgrade simply switch the image in the `.yml` to `portainer/portainer-ce`.

-**Note:** Extensions have now been removed; there is now no ability to use RBAC, Registry Manager, or External Authentication extensions in CE 2.0. **EXTENSION USERS, DO NOT UPGRADE TO PORTAINER CE 2.0**
+~~**WARNING:** Migrating to this version with external endpoints defined will render them un-manageable.~~

-**WARNING:** Migrating to this version with external endpoints defined will render them un-manageable.
+**Note:** As of Portainer Community Edition v2.1.1 external endpoints seem to be manageable. *(I recently tested this out, not sure if this was fixed in earlier versions of 2.0, if that's the case I apologize in advance)*